moonglum/exogenesis/README.md

 ## Contributing

 Additions of new classes are more than welcome, even if they are complimentary to the ones already provided.
 If you want to contribute a new class, please see the interface section and inherit from `AbstractPackageManager`.
+Please use the Executor singleton for communicating the status with the user and for executing shell scripts.
 Your code has to work on Ruby 1.8.7, because the dotfile installers should work on Mac OS without installing a new Ruby version (and Mac OS still ships with 1.8.7)

 So far, the following people have contributed to the project: